Bureau of Elections

 The Village of Bosque Farms will conduct their own election in March 2020.
 For election information please contact the Village of Bosque Farms at 869-2357.

 Absentee In-Person Voting

 In-person voting is done at the Valencia County Courthouse Bureau of Elections.
-It begins 28 days prior to a Primary or General Election and ends the Saturday before the election.
+It begins 28 days prior to a Primary, General or Local Election and ends the Saturday before the election.
 It is held during regular business hours Monday through Friday.

 Early Voting Sites